Welcome to today's edition of the Rush 24-7 podcast.

 Well, if you think I got preferential treatment, you are out of your mind.

-Well, what isn't that housekeeping?
+Well, what happened to that housekeeper?

-Hang on a minute, Alan.
+Hang on a minute, Alice.

 I spent thousands of hours and millions of dollars dealing with lawyers.